oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 sail php artisan vendor:publish --tag=lighthouse-config
 ```

 Add the GraphQL API route to the CORS config file.
-Navigate to `config/cors.php` and update the `paths` array to include `’graphql’`, like this:
+Navigate to `config/cors.php` and update the `paths` array to include `'graphql'`, like this:

 ```php
 'paths' => ['api/*', 'sanctum/csrf-cookie', 'graphql'],